0x60df/loophole/README.md

 `loophole-bind-kmacro` `loophole-bind-array`, `loophole-bind-keymap`
 and `loophole-bind-symbol`.
 They are a little more primitive or specific than `loophole-set-key`.
-In most case, `loophole-set-key` may be sufficient, but when you focused on specific binding entry, the commands prefixed by `loophole-bind-` may be convenient.
+In most cases, `loophole-set-key` may be sufficient, but when you focus on specific binding entry, the commands prefixed by `loophole-bind-` may be convenient.

 ## Customization